kikuomax/tweetscape-streams/docs/processing-queue.md

 - Step 2 fails because the Twitter rate limit has been reached.

 1. The `account processing workflow` waits for 15 minutes.
-2. The `account processing workflow` starts over the subscenario from Step 1.
+2. The `account processing workflow` resumes the subscenario from Step 2.

+#### Exception-2-B: Expired access token

+**Condition**:
+- Step 2 fails because the Twitter access token has expired.

+1. The `account processing workflow` asks Twitter to refresh the `access token`.
+2. Twitter returns a new `access token`.
+3. The `account processing workflow` resumes the subscenario from Step 2.

 #### Exception-4-A: Exceeding the Twitter rate limit